Have you tried the $5 bill savings plan? It’s a simple concept, and a fun way to save a little extra money.

-Last month I tried a new tip that I had read on several blogs, of removing and saving $5 bills whenever one lands in my wallet.
+The five dollar bill savings plan is simply the act of removing and saving $5 bills whenever one lands in your wallet.
 What I’ve discovered is that this practice is a simple and painless way to save.

 Spare Coins and $5 Bill Savings Can Add Up

 Do you have any simple ways to save money?
-I’d love to hear your thoughts and ideas.
+Drop a comment below with your strategies!